Photo by Jörg Braukmann

 Berlin’s Hotel Landscape

-Berlin has one of Europe’s most interesting hotel markets — the combination of the city’s extraordinary post-reunification architectural investment, the continuing creative energy that makes Berlin the European capital of nightlife, art, and counterculture, and the relatively affordable pricing compared to Paris or London creates a hotel landscape where design ambition significantly exceeds its price.
+Berlin has one of Europe’s most interesting hotel markets — the combination of the city’s substantial post-reunification architectural investment, the continuing creative energy that makes Berlin the European capital of nightlife, art, and counterculture, and relatively affordable pricing compared to Paris or London creates a hotel landscape where design ambition significantly exceeds its price.
 Berlin hotel prices remain 30–40% below comparable Paris properties.

 Mitte: Historic Centre Hotels